-10-Calli-

 "I think not.
 I'm not too fond of being tied to an idiot for the rest of my life, thanks."
 I teased and flicked my thumbnail against his brow, only for the older boy to gently pinch the bridge of his nose.

-"This idiot is going to drag you down to Tenochtitlan either way so you're going to have to suck it up and deal with him."
+"This oaf is going to drag you down to Tenochtitlan either way so you're going to have to suck it up and deal with him."

-"I'm not going, Hyats'i."
-I rolled my eyes and turned to get back on with my work, however it proved futile when the broad and wide frame of the young man blocked my way and attempted to grab my long blade with his bare hand.
-Obviously, I stop what I'm doing, quickly swatting his arm away.
+“I'm not going, Hyats'i.”
+I rolled my eyes and turned away to get back on with my work, however it proved futile when his broad and wide frame blocked my way and attempted to grab my long blade with his bare hands.
+Obviously, I stop what I’m doing, quickly swatting his arms away.

 “Ow!”